Tyneside Cinema: Restoration and reopening

 The £7m restoration and renovation project was undertaken between November 2006 and May 2008.
 Original features inside the building had to be protected during the project, and the work uncovered a pair of original stained glass windows and mosaic floor tiling which had been hidden for years.
 Expanding the cinema in its town centre location was difficult due to the limited space available.
 Building works proceeded upwards, and the area between the cinema and its neighbouring building was also used.

 The cinema obtained a temporary lease at Gateshead's Old Town Hall, which allowed the cinema to screen films in a single theatre under the Tyneside Cinema brand.
 Themed screenings were held across Newcastle to allow the public access to the Tyneside Cinema experience as work on the restoration project continued.
-These included a screening of It’s a Wonderful Life at the Discovery Museum with mulled wine and mince pies for attendees, and a screening of Monty Python's Life of Brian at St. Mary’s Church.
+These included a screening of It's a Wonderful Life at the Discovery Museum with mulled wine and mince pies for attendees, and a screening of Monty Python's Life of Brian at St. Mary's Church.

 The Tyneside reopened in May 2008, following the major restoration of its original auditorium, alongside a modern extension and redevelopment of the upper floors designed by Fletcher Priest Architects and consulting engineers Cundall.
 The work added a new level to the building with two new screens, the Roxy and the Electra, housed on top of each other.
 A single projection block behind serves all of the cinema's screens.
 The increase in screens enabled more flexibility to respond to demand and created space to move films around.
 A new bar, and a film learning centre called the Tyneside Studio, partly designed by filmmaker Mike Figgis, were also installed.

 Following the redevelopment, the site's Venue Manager was Leigh Venus, who went on to re-open the former Bede's World heritage site as Jarrow Hall in 2016.
-In 2014 the cinema was further expanded by the addition of the Tyneside Bar Café in an adjoining premises which had previously been occupied by a bank.
+In 2014 the cinema was further expanded by the addition of the Tyneside Bar Café in an adjoining premise which had previously been occupied by a bank.
 The site also included a new purpose built dual space ('The Gallery'), functioning as a Gallery for artists' moving image during the day and as a Cinema in the evening.
 The Gallery, curated by Elisabetta Fabrizi and funded by ACE, commissioned and showcased projects by both established and emerging artists including John Akomfrah, Aura Satz, Phil Collins, Rachel Reupke, Ursula Mayer, John Smith and Oreet Ashery.

 In March 2020, the cinema announced that it would be closing indefinitely due to the COVID-19 pandemic.
 The cinema started a donation campaign to offset their financial losses, but CEO Holli Keeble said it was at risk of permanent closure.
 In June 2020, the cinema began redundancy consultations for its entire workforce.
+In June 2024 the cinema received a loan of £700,000 from the North East Social Investment Fund, helping to secure the immediate future of the cinema.